OctopusDeploy/blog/blog/2017-11/wildfly-jdbc-ping.md

 ### Adding the MySQL Drivers

-On each WildFly slaves we need to add a module that contains the MySQL drivers.
+On each WildFly slave we need to add a module that contains the MySQL drivers.
 A module is just a collection of JAR files and some metadata WildFly can use to load them.

 Start by creating a directory called `modules/system/layers/base/com/mysql/driver/main`.
 Inside this directory create a file called `module.xml` with the following contents.